erikbrinkman/postly/README.md

 * MathJax for rendering equations
 * Normalize.css for a set of good defaults
 * Less to support better custom styling and ease of page settings
-* Potentially evenentually pdf.js for pdf rendering.
+* Pdf.js for pdf rendering.